How Much Does It Cost to Stage a House in 2025?

 Consultation and Ongoing Services

-Once your stager creates a plan, they’ll provide an overview and cost estimate for their services.
-Many companies offer their services in 30-day increments, but some may require you to commit to 60 or 90 days.
+After creating a staging plan, they'll provide you with an overview and a detailed cost estimate.
+Many stagers offer services in 30-day increments, though some may require a commitment of 60 or 90 days.

 Furniture Arrangement

 Renting high-quality furniture isn’t necessarily enough to present your home in a broadly appealing way.
-Stagers arrange furniture in a manner that enhances the home’s flow, maximizes space, and shows homebuyers the potential of the space.
+Stagers arrange furniture in a manner that enhances the home’s flow, maximizes space, and shows homebuyers the space's potential.

 Organization and Decluttering